rcarrata/rcarrata.github.io/_posts/2022-02-23-sign-images-1.md

 EOF
 ```

 As you can see, by default, the validationFailureAction is set to enforced, and the failurePolicy is set to Fail.

 The verifyImages rule from the ClusterPolicy in Kyverno checks all the container image signatures that matches, and as you notice we're using a wildcard * to validate all the tags generated.

-We also need to specify our public key inorder to verify the signed image.
+We also need to specify our public key in order to verify the signed image.

-* Let's check that we are able to deploy a pod using our signed imaged from our GitHub Registry:
+* Let's check that we are able to deploy a pod using our signed image from our GitHub Registry:

 ```sh
 kubectl run myawesomeapp --image=ghcr.io/rcarrata/ubi-minimal:8.5-230 pod/myawesomeapp created
 ```

-* As you can see verifyImage rule in the Kyverno Cluster Policy checks against the public key defined in the step before and everything works ok.
+* As you can see, the verifyImage rule in the Kyverno Cluster Policy checks against the public key defined in the previous step and everything works ok.

 ```sh
 kubectl get pod